 - Sleep disruption is a common symptom of Lyme disease, a condition caused by infected tick bites.
-A 2019 study published in the Permanente Journal concluded that sleep and anxiety scores improved in human subjects who were given cannabidiol (CBD) (1).
+A small 2019 study published in the Permanente Journal concluded that sleep and anxiety scores improved in human subjects who were given cannabidiol (CBD) (1).

 - CBD may also help with joint and pain inflammation, another Lyme disease symptom.
 The European Journal of Pain published a 2016 animal study on transdermal CBD use in subjects with arthritis.
 Results showed that the daily application of CBD gel reduced spontaneous pain (2).